Wiener densities for the Airy line ensemble: Introduction

 Next, for $\cB(r) - \cB(0), r \in [0, t]$ to equal a function $f \in \sC^1_0([0, t])$, we must have $\cB(0) + f(r) \ge - r^2$ for all $r \in [0, t]$.
 From the definition of the tetris map $\T$, we can observe that

 Since it is costlier to raise $\cB$ up further away from the parabola, this implies that the optimal way to have $\cB(r) - \cB(0), r \in [0, t]$ equal to $f$ is to let $\cB(0)$ sit in the interval $[ \T f(0) - t^2, \T f(0)]$ and similarly let $\cB(t)$ sit in the interval $[ \T f(t) - t^2, \T f(t)]$.
 The cost of this, relative to the cost of simply having a Brownian motion equal to $f$ can again be computed by comparing the Dirichlet energy of straight lines against a parabola.
-Assuming $t^2$ is very small relative to the size of $\T f$, this amounts to computing the Dirichlet energy of the straight line from $(-\sqrt{\T f(0)}, - \T f(0))$ to $(0, \T f(0))$ plus the Dirichlet energy of the straight line from $(0, \T f(t))$ to $(\sqrt{\T f(t)}, - \T f(t))$ minus the Dirichlet energy of the parabola from $(-\sqrt{\T f(0)}, - \T f(0))$ to $(\sqrt{\T f(t)}, - \T f(t))$.
+Assuming $t^2$ is very small relative to the size of $\T f$, this amounts to computing the Dirichlet energy of the straight line from $(-\sqrt{\T f(0)}, - \T f(0))$ to $(0, \T f(0))$ plus the Dirichlet energy of the straight line from $(t, \T f(t))$ to $(\sqrt{\T f(t)}, - \T f(t))$ minus the Dirichlet energy of the parabola from $(-\sqrt{\T f(0)}, - \T f(0))$ to $(\sqrt{\T f(t)}, - \T f(t))$.
 This is

-which is $\S(f)$.
+which is $\S(f) + O(t \T f(t))$.
+The assumption that $t^2$ is small relative to the size of $\T f$ guarantees that the error term here is lower order.
 See Figure \ref{fig:parabola-avoidance} for an illustration.
 The intuition behind the expression \eqref{E:Xktf} for more than one line is similar, except now we need to stack the $k$ functions $f_1, \dots, f_k$ on top of each other, \textit{and} on top of the parabola in order to achieve the ordering $\fA_1 > \fA_2 > \dots$.

 Understanding probabilistic objects built from non-crossing paths via a tangent picture is not a new idea.
 Indeed, tangent methods were proposed by Colomo and Sportiello \cite{colomo2016arctic} for studying limit shapes of the six-vertex model, and made rigorous by Aggarwal \cite{aggarwal2020arctic}.
 In the context of the KPZ and Airy line ensembles, tangent methods were used by Ganguly and Hegde \cite{ganguly2022sharp} to pinpoint the upper tail one-point asymptotics in \eqref{E:Asm-bds} and related upper tail two-point asymptotics using only minimal assumptions.